nasa-jpl/open-source-rover/mechanical/body_assembly/laser_cut_parts/README.md

-# Replacement Top and Bottom Plates
+# Replacement Top, Bottom, and Side Plates

 ## The Need for Replacement Plates
-The 12x9 aluminum pattern plates specified in other parts of the rover documentation have been discontinued by ServoCity.
+The 12x9 and 12x4.5 aluminum pattern plates specified in other parts of the rover documentation have been discontinued by ServoCity.
 The included *top\_plate\_baseline.dxf* and *bottom\_plate\_baseline.dxf* can serve as replacements.

 These plates are the same size as the originals, so everything else is the same except for items noted below.